rocketacademy/marketing-website/src/pages/faq/index.md

         3. Comprehensive and unlimited resume and portfolio review.

         4. Comprehensive and unlimited referrals to companies in Rocket Academy’s network (most tech companies in Singapore so far).
-Rocket Academy only accepts high-performing Coding Basics students to Software Engineering Bootcamp, and companies trust that Rocket attracts and produces top talent.
+Rocket Academy only accepts high-performing Coding Basics students to Software Engineering Coding Bootcamp, and companies trust that Rocket attracts and produces top talent.
 ---